Falanteris/docker-nethive-cvss/README.md

 # CVSS Tag-Based Calculation System
 This application directly extracts data from NVD regularly and can perform integration if the user desires.

 # Pre-Requisites

 1. Apache Kafka

 You can get Apache Kafka from here : https://www.apache.org/dyn/closer.cgi?path=/kafka/2.6.0/kafka_2.13-2.6.0.tgz

+You can follow the Apache Kafka quickstart tutorial here, which would mention the link above : https://kafka.apache.org/quickstart

 2. Nethive SIEM

-You can get our SIEM system from here :
+You can get our SIEM system from here : https://github.com/chrisandoryan/Nethive-Project

 # Control Panel Tools
 You can get the control panel tools here: https://github.com/Falanteris/nethive-cvss-utils